Together-100Devs/Together/.github/ISSUE_TEMPLATE/documentation.md

 ## Links to relevant resources

-## Which Branch should this fix be Pulled into?
+## When you are finished:

-If this is an update to the Readme or Contributing.md, PR this into development.
+- If this is an update to the Readme or Contributing.md, PR this into development.
+- If this is an update to the Wiki, @ a maintainer so they can review your changes.

 _If you're interested in working on this feature, please comment so you can be assigned_